 - Description Text - Optional.
 Add a description for your event.

 - Tags - Optional.
 You can tag your events so they come directly in already tagged.
-Note: The tag(s) must be added in your site via the tag manager before the import sheet will process.
+Note: The tag(s) must be added to your site via the tag manager before the import sheet will process.

 - Abstract - Optional.
 This is a brief description of your event.
 Schools often add the location here, i.e. "Band Room."
 The abstract text shows out on the listing views and in widgets before the event is clicked on.